Don’t miss Bob Haynie Sounds Off daily on 1057thefan.com in addition to his insightful blogs, special podcast features & more.

 Bob also hosts 105.7 The FAN Player Shows, Baltimore Baseball Tonight pregame plus special features, show appearances & on site news reports.

-Rich Dubroff from CSN Baltimore joined me to talk about the start of the 2013 Major League Baseball season.
-In particular, we discussed the Baltimore Orioles.
+Rich Dubroff from CSN Baltimore joined Bob to talk Baltimore Orioles.